damian-pastorini/reldens-docs/contents-creation.md

 ## Contents creation

+Note: though is recommended to learn the info in the links below, you don't need to read all of them now to follow the content creation steps.

 The contents are related between each other, so you need to create them in the following order:

 - [Level Sets](entities/levels-set.md)